We reveal the top five mobile prototyping blunders to avoid in your UI design process. Learn more here!

 “Simplicity is now something we expect from design.
 Everything should be clear, obvious, intuitive — in other words, we should not have to think very hard.”
 Sam Brinson

 How to avoid this mobile prototyping mistake: create basic wireframes that clearly demonstrate your intention and then, only then, build up to high-fidelity prototypes that display the visual attributes of your mobile design.
 But don’t get precious with the pixels and don’t waste important resources for no reason.
 Keeping things simple will not only make the developer’s job easier, but it’s what the user needs.

-Don’t do unnecessary rework
+#4 Don’t do unnecessary rework

 It’s important to define all areas of your mobile UI before you develop.
 But this doesn’t mean working on intricate designs and wireframes till the cows come home!
 A lot of mobile wireframing can be handled with a set of templates where you need to reuse content and UI elements and masters to apply global changes to your screens.

 How to avoid this mobile prototyping mistake: with all of the iterations you’ll do, things are inevitably going to change, or at the very least require teeny tiny design tweaks.
 By reusing, repurposing and recycling content, you can tweak, change and scrap what you need and then copy these changes over to the rest of the instances with templates or use masters to apply these changes in the rest of the screens in your wireframe or prototype.

 Test, test, test!
 Testing is an essential part of mobile UI design, web design in general.
 You simply can’t avoid it.
 Why?
 Because users change all the time.
 Yep, we’re the worst, it’s what we do.
 And to make things even more complicated, the world of mobile consists of so many platforms and devices to cross-test!

-Create, collaborate, preview and share
+Do: create, collaborate, preview and share

 We recommend sharing and testing your wireframes and prototypes within your team as well as with potential user groups to get feedback from as many relevant parties as possible.
 Is your designer able to use the app they’ve created?
 Do they enjoy the experience, hmm?
 Collaboration between teams in the mobile app prototyping process is just as important as the design itself.